This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-London Dry Gin: This is a type of gin made with juniper berries, botanicals, and alcohol that has been infused with flavor through redistillation without artificial ingredients or colors.
-We used Eau Claire Distillery Parlor Gin because it has a classic juniper-forward taste with notes of exotic spices and florals.
-For a mocktail version of this drink, try MONDAY Zero Alcohol Gin in place of the gin.
+London Dry Gin: This is a type of gin made with juniper berries, botanicals, alcohol, and water that has been infused with flavor through redistillation without artificial ingredients or colors.
+I used Eau Claire Distillery Parlor Gin.

 Fig Jam: This is a spread made with figs, sugar, and citrus juice.
-We used Bonne Maman Fig Preserves.
+I used Bonne Maman Fig Preserves.

 Candied Ginger: This is a slice of dried ginger root that has been rolled in sugar.